-Considering the properties' size, shape, topography, current zoning classification and the prevailing land uses and developments in the area, the appraiser identified that:
+Considering the properties' size, shape, topography, current zoning classification and the prevailing land uses and developments in the area, the appraiser identified that certain parcels of land which pertain to the proposed Ever Gotesco Laguna Plaza Mall, despite being more profitable when continuously developed to a condominium, are held idle for capital appreciation as part of management's strategy, and the existing commercial use as shopping mall complex represents the highest and best use of the commercial complex situated in Commonwealth, together with the attached machineries and equipment.

-- a. land where the Ever Pasig Mall is situated also represents its highest and best use; - b. certain parcels of land which pertain to the proposed Ever Gotesco Laguna Plaza Mall, despite being more profitable when continuously developed to a condominium, are held idle for capital appreciation as part of management's strategy, and, - c. the existing commercial use as shopping mall complex represents the highest and best use of the commercial complex situated in Commonwealth, together with the attached machineries and equipment. - b.
+b.
 As discussed in Notes 1 and 9, GTMDI's land and mall, which were used as collaterals for its bank loans, were foreclosed by lender banks in 1999.
 The lender banks, however, have not been able to take possession of these properties.

-In 2015, the lender bank has taken possession of the investment properties with carrying value of ₱1.1 billion as at disposal date in exchange for the extinguishment of GTMDI's outstanding obligations with the banks (see Notes 9 and 10) and return of payments (see Note 18d).
-The disposal of property and the extinguishment of related obligations resulted in a gain amounting to ₱565.3 million.
+In 2015, the lender bank has taken possession of the investment properties with carrying value of P1.1 billion as at disposal date in exchange for the extinguishment of GTMDI's outstanding obligations with the banks (see Notes 9 and 10) and return of payments.
+The disposal of property and the extinguishment of related obligations resulted in a gain amounting to P565.3 million.